Skip to main content

 Hardware inventory requirements: Record the serial numbers, asset tags, and configuration details of assigned equipment for your IT asset management system.
 This documentation is essential for warranty claims, insurance, and eventual recovery during offboarding.

-From our experience working with South Florida businesses, this information gathering step reveals access requirement gaps.
-Office managers often discover that different departments have developed inconsistent permission structures, creating an opportunity to standardize before adding the new employee.
+This information gathering step often reveals access requirement gaps.
+Office managers frequently discover that different departments have developed inconsistent permission structures, creating an opportunity to standardize before adding the new employee.

 Order and Configure Hardware